Freescale/Documentation/release-notes/source/fsl-userspace-pkg.rst

 Those packages provides hardware acceleration for GPU or VPU, provides hardware optimization or some hardware test tools.

+Hardware acceleration is achieved using a different core for processing some specific task.
+In this case, GPU or VPU.

+Hardware optimization is achieved with some changes in source code in order to get a better performance for a specific task in a specific hardware.
+For example, audio decode made by software, but with optimizations for ARM.

+Hardware relate is applicable when the package was designed to be executed in a specific hardware, and it does not make sense in other hardware.
+For example, imx-test is a test package for imx boards.
+It can be cross-compiled for any other core, although it will only act as expect if executed on imx boards.

 --------
 MX28
 --------